rwaldron/tc39-notes/es7/2016-07/jul-28.md

 YK: The only issue is that, in the syntactic form there's a try/catch/finally, and in the method form there isn't

-AK: There is also a conern about using try and catch, without finally
+AK: There is also a concern about using try and catch, without finally

 YK: And it's just worse in Promises anyway